-A page of links to Early Music related websites or
+to Early Music event listings nationwide, related websites and

-Please let me know of any broken links, errors, or any further suggestions you may have.
+Please let the webmaster know of any broken links or any further suggestions you may have.

 Talks and Tutorials